LuizHNLorena/QualitativeClustering/README.md

 # Qualitative Clustering via Integer Linear Programming

-This repository presents the C++ implementation of the preprocessing techniques described in the article _"Qualitative data clustering: a new Integer Linear Programming model"_.
+This repository presents the C++ implementation of the ILP models described in the article _"Qualitative data clustering: a new Integer Linear Programming model"_.

 Two header libraries are avaiable: